HARO Link Building: How to Get Links from Top Media

 How to identify the best queries to pitch

 The first step to maximising your results with HARO is clarifying your marketing priorities.
 This will determine how you select which queries to pitch.
 Example priorities include:

 - Boosting your website’s search engine rankings

 Here it’s important to note that HARO has limited effectiveness as a traffic and lead generation tool – at least in the immediate sense.
 That is to say, in most cases, you won’t get a lot of referral traffic from media placements.
-Many roundup-type posts and news articles just aren’t very well optimised for search, or they aren’t evergreen.
+Many roundup-type posts and news articles aren’t optimised for search or aren’t evergreen.

 Another point to consider is that 49% of businesses agree that organic search brings them the best ROI out of all marketing channels.